Four generations of selling youtiao: The dough that binds this family

 Instances like this demonstrate the can-do attitude that the Koh siblings share.
 “What’s important is to take that next step and just try.
 Even if we fail, we learn a valuable lesson,” says Ms Koh.

-Younger brother Pathom Koh, 29, who oversees the franchisees, believes the family’s secret to success can be summed up in two words: Give, and take.
+Younger brother Pathom Koh, 29, who oversees the franchisees, believes the family’s secret to success can be summed up in three words: Give and take.

 While their parents have no plans to retire just yet, they take a decidedly hands-off approach to the running of the business, focussing only on their own Clementi stall which they see as a duty to their loyal customers.